Korean numbers system is a mess, isn’t it? And Sino-Korean numbers aren’t the exception.

 Korean have a different way to count for days.
 I am going to show you how to pronounce them.

-but you don’t have to remember everything from one day to 30 days.
-Korean don’t really use all of their everyday life conversations because it is really an old way to count days. but only 6 of them (i.e. one day, 2days, 3days, 4 days, 10days, and 15 days) used a lot of time and the others just use the roman number instead.
+but you don’t have to remember everything from one day to thirty days.
+Koreans don’t really use it in all of their everyday life conversations because it is really an old way to count days.
+But only 6 of them (i.e., one day, two days, 3 days, 4 days, 10 days, and 15 days) used a lot of time and the others just used the roman number instead.

-Korean lunar calendar doesn’t have 31st. so you can count from 1st to 3oth.
+The Korean lunar calendar doesn’t have the 31st.
+So you can count from 1st to 3oth.

 - One day – 하루 (ha-ru)